buntec/ff4s/README.md

 - [ff4s-shoelace](https://github.com/buntec/ff4s-shoelace)
 - [ff4s-heroicons](https://github.com/buntec/ff4s-heroicons)

+## (Breaking) changes

+### 0.23.0
+- Adds `withClass` extension method to the `V` type that allows overriding the `class` attribute of the underlying node.
+  This turns out to be useful for `literal`s, e.g., setting the class on an SVG icon.

+### 0.22.0
+- `Dsl[F, State, Action]` becomes `Dsl[State, Action]`.
+The `F` parameter was merely an implementation detail leaking out.
+- `ff4s.App` no longer has an implicit `Dsl` member.
+A better pattern for organizing components is to use a `Dsl[State, Action]` self-type (see the examples), which obviates the need for passing a `Dsl` parameter to every component.

+### 0.21.0
+- Adds a debug mode for inspecting the state from the browser console.
+- Improves support for web components by adding a `WebComponent` base trait and a `Slot` modifier (see [ff4s-shoelace](https://github.com/buntec/ff4s-shoelace) for usage examples).

+### 0.20.0
+- Bug fix: map reflected attributes to attributes instead of props.
+Properties typically cannot be deleted so things like `id`, once set, couldn't be removed.

+### 0.18.0
+- Adds caching for `literal`s.
+This can significantly improve performance, e.g., when displaying a large number of SVG icon literals.

 ## Debugging

 You can query the state of your ff4s app in the Browser console by defining/declaring the